ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

 Now that your RPi is fully set up and is a proper citizen of your network it's time to set up a couple of scripts which will help you keep your RPi up-to-date with latest versions of the OS Kernal, all installed packages and of course will apply security updates to our packages.

 I always create a user script directory  **~/bin** in our home directory.
+The home directory is /home/pi but we use the shortcut `~/` which means the home directory of the currently logged in user (which is `pi` in our case.)
+So, `~/bin` means `/home/pi/bin`.
 I then also tell the shell that it can find unknown commands in this **~/bin** directory.
 First let's make the directory:

 ```shell
 mkdir ~/bin  # create bin directory